10th - 12th Grade - Camp Zeke - Sleepaway Summer Camp

 Build your resume

-We are proud to receive testimonials like the one below from parents of our teen leadership alumni.
+We are proud to receive testimonials like the one below from parents of our LIT and CIT alumni.

 I was going to email you around Thanksgiving but never got a chance to…but I think giving thanks is okay during any time of the year, right?